zchyde/brooklinebooksmith.com/_drafts/gwen---again.md

 [The Bicycling Coloring Book – Journey to the Edge of the World by Shan Jiang&nbsp;](http://www.brooklinebooksmith-shop.com/book/9781780677491)

-This detailed coloring book will certainly take you places. &nbsp;It's not your average de-stressing mechanism – this book will offer you a chance to explore a whole different world.&nbsp;
+This detailed coloring book will certainly take you places. &nbsp;It's not your average de-stressing mechanism.

+This book will offer you a chance to explore a whole different world.&nbsp;

 As the weather warms up get outside, ride a bike, and come visit your favorite local bookstore.